What causes hyperinsulinemia in obesity?

 In this sense, insulin sensitizer agents such as physical exercise, bariatric surgery and pioglitazone treatment have been found to reduce plasma insulin concentrations in obese rodents, through increased insulin clearance and improved glucose homeostasis19,20,21.
 However, exercise has a low adherence rate22, bariatric surgery is an invasive procedure23, and pioglitazone treatment has significant side effects24.
 Thus, the use of endogenous molecules that increase insulin clearance, without the side effects or adherence concerns, could be a potential treatment for hyperinsulinemia.

-In this context, the taurine conjugated bile acid tauroursodeoxycholic (TUDCA) has emerged as a possible candidate due to its beneficial effect upon glucose homeostasis25,26,27.
 In the liver, TUDCA improves insulin sensitivity by reducing endoplasmic reticulum (ER) stress28,29.
 Also, TUDCA activates insulin signaling in the liver, by the interaction with the sphingosine-1-phosphate receptor 2 (S1PR2), resulting in PI3K/Akt pathway activation30.
 However, the effect of TUDCA upon insulin clearance, as well as hepatic IDE expression remains unclear.

 Here, using high fat diet (HFD) mice as an experimental model of hyperinsulinemia, we demonstrated that treatment with TUDCA normalizes their plasma insulin concentrations by increasing insulin clearance.
 This effect is probably due to increased IDE expression in the liver.
 In vitro experiments, using hepatic human cell line HepG2, demonstrated that TUDCA also increases IDE expression, by a mechanism dependent on the interaction of TUDCA with the S1PR2 receptor, via the insulin signaling pathway.
 These findings suggest treatment with TUDCA as a promising therapeutic intervention for the control of hyperinsulinemia in obese pre-diabetic individuals.